sagemath/git-developer-guide/developer/manual_git.rst

     * my_new_branch

 Without an argument, the *git branch* command just displays a list of all local branches with the current one marked by an asterisk.
-To avoid typing the new branch name twice you can also use the shortcut ``git checkout -b my_new_branch`` to create and switch to the new branch in one command.
+Also note that *git branch* creates a new branch, but does not switch to it.
+To avoid typing the new branch name twice you can use the shortcut ``git checkout -b my_new_branch`` to create and switch to the new branch in one command.